borkdude/blog/posts/oss-updates-jan-2023.md

 ### [Http-client](https://github.com/babashka/http-client)

-The new babashka http-client aims to become default HTTP client solution in babashka, mostly replacing [babashka.curl](https://github.com/babashka/babashka.curl).
+The new babashka http-client project mostly replaces [babashka.curl](https://github.com/babashka/babashka.curl).

 This month the default client was improved to accept `gzip` and `deflate` as encodings by default, reflecting what `babashka.curl` did.